parabix/parabix-devel-mirror/README-radicalgrep.md

 ## Example 7: Runtime of the search

 The `-clk` flag can be toggled to measure the runtime of a search.
-It returns the in seconds.
+It returns the time taken in seconds.

     Input: -clk -c auto 水_子_ ../../QA/radicaltest/testfiles/*